FROM THE MIND OF WEBSTER

 MUSINGS FROM OTHERS – Just before he died, Isaac blessed both Jacob and Esau concerning things yet to come.
 (Genesis 27:27–29 for Jacob and 27:39–40 for Esau).
 In both cases the fulfillment would not come until after Isaac’s death.
 The promised blessing for Jacob included the words, “Let peoples serve you, and nations bow down to you” (Genesis 27:29).
 It is a work of faith to bless about future things (hoped for and unseen) that may still be hoped for and unseen long after you are gone.
 When the thing itself does not yet exist and only a promise has been given, faith must rule.
 For the blessing concerned possession of the land which God had promised to him and his posterity, yet in his lifetime he had nothing in that land but the right to be buried.

 MY ADVICE – Be satisfied with your ordinary calling.
+It’s amazing what God can do with just one ordinary person.
 If done faithfully to God, it will be extraordinary to Him.